CaptainCrowbar/crow/docs/image.md

 Bidirectional iterators over the image's pixels.
 Iterators have two additional member functions:

 * `move()` moves the iterator along the given axis by the given number of pixels.
 The axis is 0 for x, 1 for y; you can also use 'x' and 'y'.
+  Behaviour is undefined if the axis is not one of these values.
 * `pos()` returns the position vector corresponding to the iterator's current position.

 Iterators can be considered to exist in an infinite plane (bounded in practise by the range of an `int`); moving an iterator outside the bounds of the image